Skip to main content

 Gas: Natural-gas ranges offer faster boiling times than traditional electric burners, and more manageable cooktop temperatures.
 But there’s a chance of uneven cooking due to the nature of a flame element.

-Electric: Traditional electric rangers boil water more slowly and have higher temperatures overall, which can potentially damage cookware, but they tend to cook things more evenly as well.
+Electric: Traditional electric ranges boil water more slowly and have higher temperatures overall, which can potentially damage cookware, but they tend to cook things more evenly as well.

 Dual-fuel: Dual-fuel ranges are a hybrid option, combining a gas cooktop with an electric oven.
-This offers the convenience of instantaneous gas cooking on the stovetop as well as nice, even baking thanks to the electric oven.
+This offers the convenience of instant gas cooking on the stovetop, as well as the option of nice, even baking thanks to the electric oven.

-Induction: Induction ranges, a newer style of electric stovetop that uses electromagnetism instead of heated coils, boast super quick boiling times, along with easily controlled low and high heat.
-The potential downsides are pretty minor: They require induction-compatible cookware, you might have to adjust recipes, and they currently tend to be more expensive than their gas and electric counterparts.
+Induction: Induction ranges, a newer style of electric stovetop that uses electromagnetism instead of heated coils, boasts super quick boiling times, along with easily controlled low and high heat.
+The potential downsides are pretty minor: They require induction-compatible cookware, you might have to adjust recipes, and they are currently more expensive than their gas and electric counterparts.

 Are Gas Cooktops Better Than Electric Ranges?